 Optic neuritis.
 The optic nerves are frequently involved (approximately 2/3 clinically), especially in younger patients.
 Thirty-one percent of army recruits with multiple sclerosis have optic signs.
 “Asymptomatic” patients, free of optic neuritis, frequently have abnormal visual evoked potentials or perimetry.

 Optic neuritis typically begins with subacute loss of vision in 1 eye.
 The central scotoma is described as blurring or a dark patch.
-Color perception and contrast sensitivity are disturbed.
+Color perception and contrast sensitivity are also disturbed.
 Subjective reduction of light intensity is often associated with an ipsilateral Marcus Gunn hypoactive pupillary response.
 Ninety-two percent have retro-orbital pain with eye movement.

 Bilateral simultaneous optic neuritis led to multiple sclerosis in 1 of 11 adults after an interval of up to 30 years.
 Sequential optic neuritis led to multiple sclerosis in 8 of 20 (Parkin et al 1984).
 In children, 1 of 17 developed multiple sclerosis after bilateral onset.